kriber82/AdventOfCraft2024/exercise/kotlin/day02/thoughts.md

 ## TL/DR: My personal retrospective
 - fun exercise
 - production code changes rather simple for me
+- minor challenge: handling Optionals
-- Main challenge: Getting my head around kotest and property tests
+- major challenge: Getting my head around kotest and property tests
+- things in need of further improvement:
+  - where to put defaultReplacementWordsByDivisor and santaVersionReplacementWordsByDivisor?
+  - refactor unit tests to target specific properties of the solution (i.e. "concatenates replacement words when input matches multiple replacements" rather than providing a long list of examples implying the solutions properties
+  - type of input parameter should probably be wrapped in a type to prevent primitive obsession
+    - pair in that type should probably also be replaced by a fizzbuzz specific type (could also suffice to just replace pair)

 ## Before viewing the code